drecinar/DeepFakeDetect/README.md

 ## Testing Cross.
 ViT EfficientNet B0 (ViT)

-First, you need to download pretrained model: Go to "ViT/README.txt"
+First, you need to download pretrained model: go to [README](ViT/README.txt)

 Then, run this scripts to preprocess videos: